ostdotcom/ost-sdk-php/README.md

 ### Base Tokens Module

-To get information about the base tokens available on the OST Platform interface, use services provided by the Base Tokens module.
-You can use this service to obtain the base token details on OST Platform interface.
+To get information about the value tokens (such as OST, USDC) available on the OST Platform interface, use services provided by the Base Tokens module.
+You can use this service to obtain the value token details on OST Platform interface.

 ```php